Buyer's guide · 2026Published July 16, 2026· Last verified August 16, 2026

 What counts as AI agents management platforms in 2026

 An AI agents management platform helps with four jobs across an agent's life.
 Build — author agents, wire tools and orchestrate multi-agent workflows.
 Deploy — ship them to a production runtime with durable execution, identity and credentials.
 Operate — trace behavior, track cost and usage, evaluate quality.
-Govern — inventory every agent with an owner, enforce policy at runtime, contain the ones that act, and produce audit evidence.
+Register and control — inventory every agent with an owner, enforce policy at runtime, contain the ones that act, and produce audit evidence.
 Few products are strong at all four; most are excellent at one or two and thin on the rest.
 The category splits along a fault line: builder platforms (Agentforce, Vertex AI Agent Builder, CrewAI, LangSmith) are organized around making agents and cover mainly the agents built on them, while estate platforms manage agents wherever they were built — a cross-vendor registry, policy that applies to third-party agents, evidence over the whole fleet.
 Microsoft Agent 365 is the estate platform for the Microsoft world; Credo AI is the estate's governance program of record; Kosmoy is the vendor-neutral, self-hosted one.

 The rarest capability is genuine containment — not monitoring an agent or revoking a permission after the fact, but running it inside an isolated runtime it cannot escape, with a live kill switch.
 Builder platforms increasingly ship code-execution sandboxes (LangSmith Sandboxes, Vertex's Code Execution sandbox), but those isolate the agent's code, not its reach into your systems.
 This guide scores building and containment on separate axes because a platform can be world-class at one and absent on the other — and what building depth never buys you is a picture of the agents your colleagues built elsewhere, or the ability to hold one when it misbehaves.